netsec-ethz/scion-tutorials/content/sigcomm/workshop.md

 That will open a shell terminal inside your VM.

 At any point you can check if the services are running with `sudo systemctl list-dependencies scionlab.target`.
-It should list at least 4 services: border router, control service, daemon and dispatcher must be running.
+It should list at least 4 services: border router, control service, daemon, and dispatcher must be running.

 <a name="scmp_echo"></a>
 Now that you have a terminal open in your VM, check connectivity to the infrastructure.
 We can perform an SCMP echo, which is similar to an ICMP echo but with SCION, by running: